Opportunities

 City of Las Vegas

-Administrative Assistant I (Utilities)- General Public
+Utility Technical Assistant (REVISED)- General Public

-Purchasing Warehouse Specialist (Finance)- General Public
+Purchasing Warehouse Specialist (Finance) (REVISED)- General Public

 Police Officer (UPDATED)- General Public